-11. Scholarship Fund - Restricted by the Funder
+10. Scholarship Fund - Restricted by the Funder

 This fund provides scholarships and related costs for program participants who graduate from high school and wish to attend and attain post secondary education and qualifications.
-A total of \$361,764 of cash and cash equivalents and marketable securities, contributed by Pathways Canada, has been designated for the Scholarship Fund and is restricted by the funder.
-The entire fund is for current use.
+This fund has been fully spent and will not be replenished due to upcoming transfer of scholarship distribution back to Pathways to Education.

-12. Regent Park Community Health Centre Scholarship Fund
+11. Regent Park Community Health Centre Scholarship Fund

 This fund provides scholarships and related costs for program participants who graduate from high school and wish to attend and attain post secondary education and qualifications.
-A total of \$588,402 of cash and cash equivalents and marketable securities has been designated for future use for the Scholarship Fund and is internally restricted by the Board of Directors (note 6).
+A total of \$385,199 of cash and cash equivalents and marketable securities has been designated for future use for the Scholarship Fund and is internally restricted by the Board of Directors (note 6).